raysinensis/SCoreRust/README.md

 Wrappers to call the faster implementations directly in R are designed as in-place replacements for SingleCellExperiment and Seurat workflows.

-Currently, a query of 2000 cells x 3000 pathways 1.01hr on `Seurat::AddModuleScore`, vs 23min via R wrapper of rust functions, called by `SCorerustR::calc_modulescore`.
+Currently, a query of 10k cells x 3000 pathways takes 1.01 hr on `Seurat::AddModuleScore`, vs 23 min via R wrapper of rust functions `SCorerustR::calc_modulescore`.

 <img src="inst/bench3000.png" width="200" align="center">